Simone Brugaletta

-Simone Brugaletta (born 19 January 1994) is an Italian footballer who plays as a defender for Acireale.
+Simone Brugaletta (born 19 January 1994) is an Italian footballer who plays as a defender for Serie D club Santa Maria Cilento.

 Career

 Brugaletta started his career with Italian Serie A side Catania.
 In 2014, Brugaletta signed for Teramo in the Italian third tier, where he made 27 appearances and scored 0 goals.
 On 10 August 2014, he debuted for Teramo during a 2–3 loss to Südtirol.

-In 2020, Brugalleta signed for Italian fourth tier club Sant'Agata.
+In 2020, Brugaletta signed for Italian fourth tier club Sant'Agata.

+In 2022, Brugaletta played for the Sicily national football team against Sardinia and then signed for Italian fourth-tier Serie D club Acireale.